DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 	- Associated buffers are filled and adjacent memory is overwritten as a result.

-	- This everwrite may contain instructions or code that crashes the server resulting in a DoS.
+	- This overwrite may contain instructions or code that crashes the server resulting in a DoS.

 - **Integer Overflows**

-	- A Type of an arthmetic overflow error when the result of an integer operation does not fit  within the allocated memory space.
+	- A Type of an arithmetic overflow error when the result of an integer operation does not fit  within the allocated memory space.

 	- Instead of an error in the program, it usually causes the result to be unexpected.